abinav16/shotai-privacy/privacy.md

 ---

 *Shot.ai is operated by Ai OriginX.
-Google, Google Play, Firebase, and Google Sign-In are trademarks of Google LLC.
-OpenAI is a third-party service provider and is not affiliated with Ai OriginX.*
+Apple, App Store, and Sign in with Apple are trademarks of Apple Inc. Firebase and Google Sign-In are provided by Google LLC under their respective terms.*